 Customer service and maintaining a strong working relationship with your clients should always be a top priority.
-Sometimes it takes a lot of work and time, but in the end, retention is King.
-It’s a competitive workplace out there and keeping what you have and working hard to do so is much easier than always prospecting and trying to win new business.
-Don’t get me wrong, we all need to keep the pipeline full and stay on top of our prospecting game but keeping what we have is key as well.
+Sometimes it takes a lot of work and time, but in the end, client retention is King.
+It’s a competitive workplace out there.
+Keeping what you have and working hard to do so is much easier than prospecting to win new business.
+We all need to keep the pipeline full and keep prospecting, but keeping what we have is key as well.

 However, it doesn’t always work out that way.
 There are those instances such as: